CYBER MONDAY - 30% OFF Use coupon CM30 at checkout - Learn more

 Section Row Count

-This variable returns the total number of rows in a repeatable section.
+Returns the total number of rows in a repeatable section.
+For more information about this variable, click here.

 Section Row Index